Gordy family: Kerry Gordy

 Kerry Gordy (Known as KG) is the son of Berry Gordy Jr. and his second wife, Raynoma Mayberry.
 He was a member of the band Apollo, which released an album on Gordy Records in 1979.
 Later, he worked as a staff writer and producer at Motown under his given name, Kerry Ashby.
-He was responsible for breaking his brother “Rockwell’s” 1984 smash hit “Somebody’s Watching Me.”
-He was the Former Vice President of A&R and Urban Division Vice President at Warner Bro's Records.
-He co-founded Siebers Style with Debbie Siebers in 2004.
-They struck a deal with BEACHBODY to license her “Debbie Siebers Slim in 6” weight loss program which grossed an excess of $250 million.
-He was the co-president of Prince's record label, Paisley Park, along with John Dukakis.
+He was responsible for breaking his brother Rockwell's 1984 smash hit "Somebody's Watching Me."
+He was the Former Vice President of A&R and Urban Division Vice President at Warner Bros.
+Records.
+He co-founded "Siebers Style with Debbie Siebers" in 2004.
+They struck a deal with BEACHBODY to license her "Debbie Siebers' Slim in 6" weight loss program which grossed an excess of $250 million.
+He was the co-president of Prince's record label, Paisley Park, alongside John Dukakis.
 KG was also Rick James' manager from 1996 until his death in 2004.
 He is now the CEO of KGIP, Inc., an intellectual property management and consulting firm, which specializes in copyright recapture, sync licensing, and brand revitalization.
-As of 2021, KG has partnered with Dakia-Global and Dakia-Universal to form Dakia-Gordy, IP., a venture geared toward the revitalization, re-imagination, and re-monetization of existing intellectual properties, as well as the development of new intellectual properties and partnerships through TV and film production, experiential musical innovation, and artist development.
+As of 2021, KG has partnered with Dakia-Global and Dakia-Universal to form Dakia-Gordy, IP., a venture geared toward the revitalization, re-imagination, and re-monetization of existing intellectual properties, as well as the development of new intellectual properties and partnerships through television and film production, experiential musical innovation, and artist development.

 Rockwell

 Kennedy William Gordy, known by the stage name Rockwell, is the son of Berry Gordy Jr. and former girlfriend Margaret Norton, Kennedy William Gordy changed his name to Rockwell in 1983 to become a rock star.
-The singer, who earned his deal with Motown without his father's knowledge, recorded his biggest hit, 1984's "Somebody's Watching Me", which included background vocals by Michael Jackson and Jermaine Jackson.
+The singer, who earned his deal with Motown without his father's knowledge, recorded his biggest hit, 1984's "Somebody's Watching Me", which included background vocals by his labelmates Michael Jackson and Jermaine Jackson.
 The song rose to number-two on the Billboard Hot 100.
 Rockwell turned out to be a one-hit wonder and after two more albums, he retired from music in the late 1980s.

 Rhonda Ross Kendrick

-Rhonda Ross Kendrick is the daughter of Berry Gordy Jr. and Diana Ross, Rhonda garnered fame as an actress, first in the daytime soap Another World for which she was nominated for a Daytime Emmy and later in films like The Temptations, where she played Temptations original member Paul Williams' wife.
-She later embarked on a jazz career, which continues today.
+Rhonda Ross Kendrick is the daughter of Berry Gordy Jr. and Diana Ross, Rhonda garnered fame as an actress, first in the daytime soap Another World for which she was nominated for a Daytime Emmy and later in films such as The Temptations, where she played Temptations original member Paul Williams' wife.
+She later embarked on a jazz career, which continues currently.

 Redfoo

-Son of Berry Gordy Jr. and Nancy Leiviska, Stefan Kendal Gordy is better known by his stage name Redfoo.
-Alongside his nephew Skyler Gordy, who himself is known as Sky Blu, he is a singer, rapper and dancer best known as part of the musical duo LMFAO.
+Son of Berry Gordy Jr. and Nancy Leiviska, who is white, Stefan Kendal Gordy is better known by his stage name Redfoo.
+Performing alongside his nephew Skyler Gordy, who himself is known as Sky Blu, he is a singer, rapper and dancer best known as part of the musical duo LMFAO.
 The two of them created their act in 2006 and released two studio albums.